Alfred Eliab Buck: Congress

+Later career

 Buck was later appointed president of the city council of Mobile in 1873.
 He served as clerk of the United States circuit and district courts in Atlanta, Georgia from 1874 to 1889.
 He was later appointed United States marshal for the northern district of Georgia by President Benjamin Harrison, and he served in such capacity from 1889 to 1893.

 In 1896, Buck was the leader of the Georgia Republican Party.
 Buck was the president of the Republican State Convention in late April, and he presided over the electing of delegates to the 1896 Republican National Convention.
 There was a dispute over the delegates, which Buck attempted to preempt by passing a "harmony" slate of delegates outside of standard procedure.
 However, the slate did not include Emanuel K. Love's friend, Richard R. Wright, who many believed would be a delegate.
 The convention erupted in protest, a representative of Buck's attempted to adjourn the meeting, and the Buck faction left the hall.
 The Love and Wright faction remained, and Love took the chair, electing a new slate of delegates, now including Love (and Buck, but still not Wright).
 Eventually, Buck was a delegate and Wright attended as an alternate delegate.

+Diplomat

 Buck was appointed Minister to Japan by President William McKinley in April 1897.
 During his term, the United States was deeply involved in Pacific affairs.
 Buck explained to Japanese officials American policy regarding the Spanish-American War, the annexation of Hawaii, the Boxer Rebellion in China, and the "Open Door Notes" presented by Secretary of State John Hay to limit foreign control of China.

 He served until his death in Tokyo, on December 4, 1902.
 He was interred in Arlington National Cemetery.